jlafata/tap-install/README.md

 ## validate httpproxy records
 ##### important if you are using ClusterIP and httpproxy, letsencrypt certs and https protocol for ingress]
 kubectl get httpproxy -A

+## if you installed the full profile, finish configuring the workload namespace
+`./configure-dev-space.sh dev-space`

 ## Tips
 - You can update installation on updates in your values.yaml via